 If you are looking for a simple but sturdy system that allows up to 4 chickens, this could be a great option with 2 levels and therefore plenty of space.

-The Merax Chicken Coop has a really clever design and a lot of space.
-11.9 square feet is plenty for four chickens.
+The Lovupet Chicken Coop has a really clever design and a lot of space.
+11 square feet is plenty for two or three adult chickens.
 This is another coop that is set over 2 levels, which hens tend to love.
 The simple ramp makes it easy for them to get up and down.
-However, there’s also a steel slide pole which allows for control of the door, so you can shut the chickens away if you want.
+However, there’s also a steel slide pole that allows for control of the door, so you can shut the chickens away if you want.

-The asphalt roof is very good quality and the steep slope makes it easier for rain to drain away and stay away from your hens.
+The waterproof asphalt roof is very good quality and the steep slope makes it easier for the rain to drain away and stay away from your hens.

 The tray at the bottom of the nesting area is removable to make it far easier to clean.

-This is advertised for four chickens, and certainly has plenty of space for your birds.
+This is advertised for two or three adult chickens or a bunch of baby chicks, and certainly has plenty of space for your birds.

 The UV Proof Run Panel offers protection from the sun, and this coop is also pretty good at coping with rainy conditions.